-Did you know that Hood River is only an hour from the city?
+Did you know that Hood River is only an hour from the city of Portland?
 A quick waterfall-filled drive through the Gorge offers Portlanders a breezy weekend getaway for wine and beer lovers alike.
 With great wineries, local breweries, quaint bed and breakfast inns and gorgeous views of the Columbia River at practically every turn, you’re sure to enjoy a weekend of fun-filled memories.

 Double Mountain Brewery, a locals’ favorite, is located in the heart of downtown and is as well known in Hood River for their gourmet pizzas as they are for their beer brewed on-site.
 They’re in the midst of an expansion project that will increase the Taproom by 1500 sq feet and the beer production area by 3500 sq feet.
 This will allow for a new bottling line and automated keg line since Double Mountain has outgrown their original space of the last five years.

 Suggested summer brews are the Double Mountain Kolsch and Peche Mode, a seasonal Belgian-style ale made with peaches.
 Pizzas with unusual and creative toppings alongside beer brewed with love.
 No one can doubt that this is a match made in heaven.

 Just a couple short blocks away is the Full Sail Tasting Room and Pub.